The Centers for Disease Control and Prevention in Atlanta admit a long-standing error.

 It doesn't work.

-You ever stop to think that maybe attention deficit disorder is something that exists for reasons other than improving the life of your kid.
+You ever stop to think that maybe attention deficit disorder is something that exists for reasons other than improving the life of your kid?

 How many people have kids?

-Turns out they have a little boy, little boys rambunctious.
+Turns out they have a little boy.

-Oh my god, this kid's driving me crazy.
+Oh my God, this kid's driving me crazy.

-Maybe you shouldn't have had the kid in the first place if you weren't prepared to deal with what little boys and little kids do.
+Maybe shouldn't have had the kid in the first place if you weren't prepared to deal with what little boys and little kids do.

-It turns out that wasn't true.
+Turns out that wasn't true.

-Taking health supplements with omega-3 fatty acids.
+Try this: taking health supplements with omega-3 fatty acids.

-It turns out that taking health supplements with omega-3 fatty acids can now increase the chances of getting prostate cancer.
+I hate to tell you this: it turns out that taking health supplements with omega-3 fatty acids can now increase the chances of getting prostate cancer.

-Now, how many people have been out shoveling omega-3 pills or however you take the stuff?
+Now, how many people have been out shoveling omega-3 pills or however you take this stuff because the food Nazis have created a panic and a crisis that you got to have some of this stuff?

 Fish is much more healthy than meat, of course, don't you know?